keithtyser/sf-dining-rag/README.md

 6. **@rag_indexer.py**
    - Handles the proprietary restaurant data (CSV files).
    - Splits the data into chunks for different aspects (like categories, menu items, reviews).
-   - Embeds each chunk and stores it in Pinecone (e.g., “restaurant-chatbot” index).
+   - Embeds each chunk and stores it in Pinecone (e.g., "restaurant-chatbot" index).

 ---